 Come Up With An SEO Plan to Get Back On Track

 Once you have pinpointed the cause, you can begin putting your resources toward correcting the right issues.
 With so many potential ranking factors to work on, you want to make sure you are focusing on the right thing as it is possible there will be a lot of work to do.
 With some of the issues I have seen sites encounter from the past few Google updates, it can involve re-writing or updating hundreds of pages of content.
-At least you will know that that is the path to take and you can start doing it at a pace you can handle.
-If it is something more simple, you can sometimes correct in a day or two.
+At least you will know the path to take and you can start doing it at a pace you can handle.
+Typically within a few weeks of a Google update, the industry has collected enough data to get a handle on what was rewarded or punished with the update via correlation studies.
+If it is something more simple, you can sometimes correct it in a day or two.
 I once helped a site owner who had accidentally asked Google to ignore their site via noindex code.
 We simply had to allow the site to be indexed again and the traffic came back.
-When you know what the issue is you have a path to recovery.
+The most important thing is identifying what the issue is.
+When you know what the issue is, you have a path to recovery.